 As an IAS Officer, one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public is not to be underestimated as fools”!

-Civil servants must follow certain norms, rules and As an administrator one should make sure that highest standard of quality in governmental decisions and activities and not negotiate with values just for others convenience or satisfaction.
+Civil servants must follow certain norms, rules and As an administrator, one should make sure that the highest standard of quality in governmental decisions and activities and not negotiate with values just for others convenience or satisfaction.

 Hence, ethics and integrity in work is necessary for civil servants and hope this is why Ethics, Integrity and Aptitude Paper was included in the civil services exam.

-So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharge their duties and responsibility.
+So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharging their duties and responsibility.

 As a civil servant, an IAS Officer should abide by law and regulations in order to administer and lead.
 One should take rational action under any circumstances and follow the rules and regulations.

-Administrative areas given to IAS officers includes various departments like administrative work, funds managements, law enforcement, development programmes etc., and this means a lot of responsibilities.
+Administrative areas given to IAS officers include various departments like administrative work, funds management, law enforcement, development programmes etc., and this means a lot of responsibilities.
 To accomplish and outclass in any task an IAS Officer should be a hard worker and committed to his/her duty.

 “The only way to do great work is to love what you do”– Steve Jobs.